This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “The Basic Technique”.

 c) Renaturation for 5 minutes at 60 degrees

 d) DNA synthesis at 72 degrees for 1.5 minutes

 Explanation: The melting temperature is 94 degrees and the initial melting is carried for 5 minutes at this temperature.
 It is followed by 30 cycles each consisting of melting for 1 minute at 94 degrees.
 The renaturation is carried for 1 minute at 60 degrees.
 The DNA synthesis is carried out at 72 degrees for 1.5 minutes.
 After the 30 cycles, a final round of extension is carried out for 10 minutes.

-7. Primers and polymerases are added again during the reaction, because they get consumed as the reaction proceeds.
-Is the given statement true or false?
+7. Primers and polymerases are added again during the reaction because they get consumed as the reaction proceeds.

 Explanation: Primers and polymerases are not added more as the reaction proceeds.
-It is so because, the polymerase is heat stable and is not destroyed during the reaction.
-Primers on the other hand are added in excess at beginning of the reaction.
+It is so because the polymerase is heat stable and is not destroyed during the reaction.
+Primers on the other hand are added in excess at the beginning of the reaction.

 8. All the molecules generated during PCR will not be full length.
 Some will also be of intermediate length.
 Which of the statements is correct?